Family Camp at Camp Pinnacle

 You’ll enjoy our rustic, open-air private cabin.
 If you’re expecting the Ritz Carlton, you will be disappointed!
 That being said, few places are as beautiful, relaxing, or filled with as many fun activities as Camp Pinnacle.

-• You will share the bathhouse with one other family.
+• You will share bathhouses with 1-2 other families, but all toilets and showers are contained in stalls allowing for privacy.
 While a few cabins do have private bathrooms, we cannot guarantee cabin placement.

 • The cabins are screened in; they each have fans and electricity, but no air conditioning or heat.
 Every cabin has its own porch.

 • Most cabins have two single beds and four or five bunk beds.
-Camp mattresses are about 3.5 inches thick.
+Camp mattresses are twin XL in size.

-• Some cabins have a tin roof, which can be loud in a rainstorm.
-While cabins are screened in, we cannot guarantee that they will be bug- or spider-free.
+• Most cabins have a tin roof, which can be loud in a rainstorm.

 • The trails leading up to the cabin areas cover varied terrain.
 Due to the close proximity of cabins, please respect quiet hours after 9:30 p.m. and before 7:30 a.m.

-• Camp Pinnacle will provide sheets and blankets, or you can bring your own bedding appropriate for twin beds.
+• Camp Pinnacle will have sheets and blankets if needed, or you can bring your own bedding appropriate for twin beds.
 You will need to bring your own pillows, pillowcases, and towels.

 How far are the cabins from parking lots?